-As at October 31, 2020, VersaBank's common equity tier 1 ratio was 13.88%, up 72 bps from the year prior.
-VersaBank, like most small Canadian banks, uses the Standardized Approach to calculate its risk-weighted assets.
-VersaBank focuses on commercial and consumer loans with lower-than-average risk (as demonstrated by its long history of low provision for credit losses).
+As at October 31, 2021, VersaBank's common equity tier 1 ratio was 15.18%, up 130 bps from the year prior.
+VersaBank, like most small-scale Canadian banks, uses the Standardized Approach to calculate its risk-weighted assets.
+VersaBank's lending operations focus on transactions with lower-than-average risk (as demonstrated by its long history of low provision for credit losses).
 VersaBank believes that the Standardized Approach does not accurately reflect the intrinsic risk in its lending portfolio and, consequently, VersaBank's leverage ratio is one of the most conservative in the industry, being more than twice the average leverage ratio of the major Canadian Schedule I banks, which use the Advanced Internal Ratings Based Approach to calculate their risk-weighted assets.